Beet of the Wild

 Quick and easy.
 Coming together in less than 30 minutes with just a few minutes of hands-on time, this Baked Flatbread is incredibly simple to make.

-If you try this Easy Almond Flour Flatbread recipe, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Easy Almond Flour Flatbread recipe, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Easy Almond Flour Flatbread (Baked, No Cheese)